SvenLoevgren/portfolio5-menu/README.md

  3. A confirmation email is sent to the users email
  4. An email is sent to the restaurant

-## DRF *registration and log-in /log-out*
+## DRF *registration and sign-in /log-out*

 ![image](https://github.com/SvenLoevgren/fullstack-portfolio4/assets/119969411/3908a170-955f-4e47-83c8-29ed48b9d6cd)

-- **The registration and log-in and log-out is kind of straight forwards...
+- **The registration and sign-in and log-out is kind of straight forwards...
 Note, that the social media links- is removed in the actual code and templates styled (a notification about this is added in the "Integrate-drf-react" section below in this README file (more details can also be found in Userstory no 9, in my advanced front end project in github))**

 ## DRF *admin page*